-Math War is a card game that can make learning math facts a lot of fun for kids.
-You can buy math war cards for addition, subtraction, multiplication and division.
-Basically you deal the deck of cards to each player.
-In each round the player with the highest answer wins.
+Math War is a card game that makes learning math facts a lot of fun for kids.
+You can buy math war cards for addition, subtraction, multiplication, and division.
+Basically, you deal the deck of cards to each player.
+In each round, the player with the highest answer wins.
 You can also come up with your own variations on the game.
-Math War is easy enough that you could do it with a kindergartner and perhaps a preschooler.
+Math War is easy enough that you can do it with a kindergartner and perhaps a preschooler.

 Softschools.com has a few really good games.
 For addition, I like the following:

-The customized game allows you to choose your own addends.
-You can also find games for subtraction, multiplication and division.
+The customized game gives you the option to choose your own addends.
+You can also find games for subtraction, multiplication, and division.

-Fact Monster has an excellent online addition flashcard game with 7 levels.
+Fact Monster has an excellent online addition flashcard game that offers 7 levels.
 Children earn stars for each correct answer and for each set finished.
-Subtraction, multiplication and division are also included.
+Subtraction, multiplication, and division are also included.

-The iPad and iPhone can be great for teaching math facts because they make it fun.
-See the following article for a list of math facts iPad apps.
+Tablets and phones can be great for teaching math facts because they make it fun.
+Search the Apple App Store or Google Play Store for math fact games.
+Some are free.

 dschoengarth on September 04, 2013: